decidables/decidables/README.md

 #### Deploy

 - `yarn deploy`
+  - **Note:** requires a valid GitHub personal access token be set to the repository secret API_TOKEN_GITHUB on @decidables/decidables
   - Re-compile and build markdown (to grab new version) then copy files for all sites from `dist/` to `decidables.github.io/` for GitHub Pages deployment
 - `yarn workspace @decidables/<site> deploy`